-There are a limited number of FDA-approved, medical & non-surgical hair restoration treatments – finasteride (Propecia® or Proscar®), minoxidil (Rogaine®) and low level laser hair therapy.
+There are a limited number of FDA-approved, medical & non-surgical hair restoration treatments and hair regrowth products – finasteride (Propecia® or Proscar®), minoxidil (Rogaine®) and low level laser hair therapy.
 Nizoral® Shampoo is at this point not FDA approved.

-The importance of medical therapy is to add thickness to your existing hair and to slow the hair loss process.
+The importance of medical treatments for hair loss is to add thickness to your existing hair and to slow the hair loss process.
 Both are considered treatment successes as without the medications the hair loss is virtually certain to proceed faster than if you were not on the medications.
 It is for this reason that medical therapies are always a part of the treatment of hair loss, even if you desire hair restoration surgery.